pmukhedk/Simplified-Model-Distillation/README.md

 # Simplified Model Distillation
 A lightweight approach for simplifying large language model (LLM) distillation.
-Fine-tune and distill models like T5-small and smollm into  efficient models for summarization, sentiment analysis, and more.
+Fine-tune and distill samller models(SLM) like T5-small and smollm 135M into  efficient models for summarization, sentiment analysis, and more.
 Built on MacBook Pro with Apple M2 Pro chip and 32 GB Memory.
 ## Environment Setup
 1. Create and activate a virtual environement
 ```bash